 - Delta College has moved all classes to online or remote instruction.
 It will try to transition as many Fall classes as possible to online instruction.
 Events have been canceled or postponed until further notice.
 A virtual commencement will take place Saturday, June 6 at 10 a.m.

 - University of the Pacific announced that nearly all learning will be online.
 Read more here.

 - As of Sept.
 14, California nursing facilities have reported 25,099 residents and 18,647 health care workers with COVID-19.
 A total of 4,296 residents and 146 health care workers have died from the disease.

 - For a full list of which facilities have reported cases of COVID-19 click here.

 Jails & Prisons

-- Fifty-two inmates have died.
+- Fifty-nine inmates have died.
 The CDCR announced the first inmate death from COVID-19 on April 19.

 - The State of California has established a COVID-19 resources page, which includes how to apply for unemployment or disability benefits.